Qazzian/jenkins-blink/README.md

 ## Rough todo list

-Move the job name into config.
+* Move the job name into config.
-Support more than one job.
+* Support more than one job.
-Create a proper config file and managment system.
+* Create a proper config file and managment system.
-Support multiple effects on the blink such as flashing.
+* Support multiple effects on the blink such as flashing or fading off after a time.
-Show a different colour if you are responsible for build failure.
+* Show a different colour if you are responsible for build failure.

 ## Support and known issues